Despite being rated as one of the safest country to live in, Singapore is home to some of the most bone-chilling murders that will ever imagine.

 3. Curry Murder (1984)

-On January 1987, Detective G. Alagamali received details from his informant that a man named Ayakanno Marimuthu had been murdered and butchered into pieces before being cooked in curry.
-In spite of the bizarreness and lack of evidence, Alagamali launched an investigation into it.
+On January 1987, Detective G. Alagamalai received details from his informant that a man named Ayakanno Marimuthu had been murdered and butchered into pieces before being cooked in curry.
+In spite of the bizarreness and lack of evidence, Alagamalai launched an investigation into it.

 It was soon revealed that Marimuthu has been on the missing-persons database since December 1984.
-A further investigation led to the arrest of six suspects including Marimuthu’s mother Kamachi Krishnasamy, his wife Nagaratha Vally Ramiah, Ramiash’s three brother Rathakrishnana Ramayah, Shanmugam Chandra and Balakrishna Ramiahbother, as well as Rathakrishnana’s wife Mary Manuee.
+A further investigation led to the arrest of eight suspects including Marimuthu’s mother Kamachi Krishnasamy, his wife Nagaratha Vally Ramiah, Ramiash’s three brother Rathakrishnana Ramayah, Shanmugam Chandra and Balakrishna Ramiahbother, as well as their wives.

-Despite the details of the murder, all six suspects were acquitted due to insufficient evidence; neither the remains, the murder weapon or the cooking pot were found.
+Six of the eight suspects were charged.
+However, despite the details of the murder, all six with acquitted and released due to insufficient evidence; neither the remains, the murder weapon or the cooking pot were found.

 4. Toa Payoh Ritual Murder (1981)